drivers-seat/drivers-seat-api/docs/campaigns/call_to_action/README.md

 end
 ```

-## Identifying the hosted content (Required)
+## Identifying the content (Required)

 ### Self-hosted Content

-When the url is relative, it is assumed that the content is hosted on the same server as the API, managed in source control, and deployed with each release.
+A relative URL indicates that the content is hosted on the same server as the API, managed in source control, and deployed with each release.

 ```elixir
 defmodule DriversSeatCoop.Marketing.Campaigns.Examples do